fusioncharts/dev_centre_docs/chart-guide/standard-charts/combination-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/7chax01w/) to edit the stacked column 3D line dual y-axis chart.

-## Multi Series Stacked Column 2D + Line Dual Y-axis Chart
+## Stacked Column 2D Line Dual Y-axis Chart

-To render the multi-series stacked column + line dual y-axis chart in 2D, set the value of `type` attribute to `msstackedcolumn2dlinedy`.
+To render the stacked column 2D and line chart with dual y-axis, change the value of the `type` attribute from `stackedcolumn3dline` to `stackedcolumn2dlinedy`.
+The rest of the data structure remains the same.

-For a detailed list of attributes, refer to the [chart attributes](/chart-attributes?chart=msstackedcolumn2dlinedy) page of multi-series stacked column 2D line dual y-axis chart.
+For a detailed list of attributes, refer to the [chart attributes](/chart-attributes/stackedcolumn2dlinedy) page of the stacked column 2D line dual y-axis chart.

-The chart looks like:
+The stacked column 2D line dual y-axis chart looks like:

-{% embed_all standard-charts-combination-chart-example-11.js %}
+LIVE CHART

-Click [here](http://jsfiddle.net/fusioncharts/8d3px3xp/) to edit the stacked column 2D line dual y-axis chart.
+Click here to edit the stacked column 2D line dual y-axis chart.

-Now, let's customize the appearance and properties of the combination charts.

 ## Stacked Area 2D Line Dual Y-axis Chart